Which Geothermal Park to Choose in Rotorua (and New Zealand)?

-New Zealand is literally a hotbed for geothermal activity.
-Although hot springs can be found all over New Zealand, the region between Rotorua and Taupo has the highest concentration of hot springs, geysers, silica terraces, sulfuric pools and bubbling mud in the world.
-Perhaps only rivalled by the Yellowstone National Park in the United States, the geothermal parks in the North Island area truly unique experience which will make it hard to believe this landscape exists on planet Earth.Along the aptly named Thermal Explorer Highway, between Taupo and Rotorua, you can practically hop from geothermal park to geothermal park.
-Orange-lined hot pools, neon green lakes, erupting geysers, trees wearing a coat of orange crystals… You can see some weird and wacky natural wonders.So hold your nose (for the eggy sulfuric smell), grab your camera, and visit these geothermal wonderlands in New Zealand!
+New Zealand is a hotbed for geothermal activity.
+Although hot springs can be found all over the country, the region between Rotorua and Taupo has the highest concentration of hot springs, geysers, silica terraces, sulfuric pools and bubbling mud.
+Perhaps only rivalled by Yellowstone National Park in the United States, the geothermal parks in Rotorua and New Zealand are truly a unique experience that makes it hard to believe this landscape exists on Planet Earth!

 1. Orakei Korako